ken77921/ken77921.github.io/_pages/projects.md

     <img src="../assets/img/EH.png" class="img-responsive" width="100%">
   </div>
   <div class="col">
     When users want to write a story with a language model (LM) assistant such as ChatGPT, it is often very difficult to provide a prompt that clearly specifies all their interests.
 For the providers of LM assistants, it is also difficult to ensure their output stories come from a dataset without copyright concerns.
 Motivated by these limitations, we propose a coarse-to-fine (C2F) tree-based story generation framework, which is called C2F-StoryTree, where the LM iteratively generates more and more specific story prompts based on a user’s input prompt and the desired plot selected by the user.
 To realize our C2F-StoryTree framework, we propose an entailment hierarchy (EH) text structure, in which a more specific response entails more general prompt (e.g., a story entails a summary).
 We also propose novel annotation tasks, decoding methods, and a human-and-machine-in-the-loop procedure to minimize the annotation cost of building the text structure.
-We build an entailment hierarchy dataset on top of the story datasets with desired licenses and styles, on which the service providers can fine-tune or evaluate their LMs.
+We build an entailment hierarchy dataset on top of the story datasets with desired licenses and styles, on which the service providers can fine-tune or evaluate their LMs (<a href="https://www.amazon.science/publications/fine-to-coarse-entailment-hierarchy-construction-for-coarse-to-fine-story-generation">Paper</a>, <a href="../assets/pdf/HCI+NLP_entailment_hierarchy_talk.key">Slides</a>, <a href="../assets/pdf/NAACL_HCI_NLP_24_poster.pdf">Poster</a>).
   </div>
 </div>
 <br>

 <h4>Predicting the Future Topics for Interactive Language Generation</h4>